SAE J300: Grades

-As of 2015 the viscosity grades are 0W, 5W, 10W, 15W, 20W, 25W, 8, 12, 16, 20, 30, 40, 50, and 60.
+In the SAE J300 standard (2021), the viscosity grades are 0W, 5W, 10W, 15W, 20W, 25W, 8, 12, 16, 20, 30, 40, 50, and 60.
 In the United States, these numbers are often referred to as the "weight" of a motor oil, and single-grade motor oils are often called "straight-weight" oils.
 The grades with a W designation are considered Winter-grades, and denote an engine oil's low-temperature properties, while non-winter grades denote an engine oil's properties at the operating temperature of an engine.
-In anticipation of new lower engine oil viscosity grades, to avoid confusion with the "winter" grades of oil the SAE adopted 16 as the grade below 20 instead of 15.
-Regarding the change Michael Covitch of Lubrizol, Chair of the SAE International Engine Oil Viscosity Classification (EOVC) task force was quoted stating "If we continued to count down from SAE 20 to 15 to 10, etc., we would be facing continuing customer confusion problems with popular low-temperature viscosity grades such as SAE 10W, SAE 5W, and SAE 0W," he noted.
-"By choosing to call the new viscosity grade SAE 16, we established a precedent for future grades, counting down by fours instead of fives: SAE 12, SAE 8, SAE 4."
 The SAE 8 through SAE 16 viscosity grades describe oils that can improve fuel economy through reduced hydrodynamic friction.

 To assign winter grades, the dynamic viscosity is measured at various cold temperatures, specified in J300, in units of mPa·s, or the equivalent older non-SI units, centipoise (abbreviated cP), using two test methods.
 They are the cold-cranking simulator (CCS, ASTM D5293) and the mini-rotary viscometer (pumping, ASTM D4684).
 Each temperature is associated with a grade, SAE 0W, 5W, 10W, 15W, 20W, or 25W, with higher grade numbers corresponding to higher temperatures.
 The oil fails the test at a particular temperature if the oil is too viscous.
 The grade of the oil is that associated with the coldest temperature at which the oil passes the test.
 For example, if an oil passes at the specified temperatures for 10W and 5W, but fails at the 0W temperature, the oil is grade 5W.
 It cannot be labeled 0W or 10W.